Jessie Koh (Head of REACH Counselling Service)

 Jessie also conducts trainings, workshops and support groups for adults, parents, teachers and students in the area of psycho-emotional health, enrichment couples’ programmes, effective co-parenting and life-skills.

-Winny has over ten years of experience at counselling centres and consultation firm.
-She had been working with different group of people that come from different background and presenting diverse issues.
+Winny has thirteen years of experience at counselling centres and consultation firm.
+She has been working actively with different groups of people who come from diverse backgrounds and presenting issues.
 She is passionate in working with couples and families in crisis and high-conflict.
 Over the years, Winny has been receiving numerous positive feedbacks from her clients for her commendable attributes as a counsellor and the effectiveness in her work with them.